IronwallxR5/FinTrack/README.md

 ### 1. Prisma Client Not Regenerated on Deploy
 **Problem:** Render's build command was only `npm install`.
 The Prisma client cached in `node_modules/@prisma/client` was generated before the new schema models (goals, transaction_goal_allocations) were added.
 Every call to `prisma.goals.*` on the production server returned a 500 because the model didn't exist in the deployed client.

-**Solution:** Added `"postinstall": "prisma generate"` to `backend/package.json`.
-Now every `npm install` — locally and on Render — automatically regenerates the Prisma client from the committed schema.
+**Solution:** Switched to a proper Prisma migrations workflow.
+A baseline migration (`0001_init`) was generated from the existing schema using `prisma migrate diff`, marked as applied with `prisma migrate resolve --applied`, and committed to `prisma/migrations/`.
+The `postinstall` script now runs `prisma migrate deploy && prisma generate` so every deploy applies pending migrations and rebuilds the JS client from the committed schema.

 ### 2. Goals Fetch Crashing the Transactions Page
 **Problem:** `Transactions.jsx` fetched transactions, categories, and goals inside a single `Promise.all`.
 When `/api/goals` returned 500 (due to the missing Prisma client issue above), the entire `Promise.all` rejected — transactions and categories were never set, leaving the page blank.